hiro-iseri/fmpict/doc/user_guide.md

 ### Basic Node Type

-fmpict describes test conditions with two basic nodes.
+fmpict uses two basic nodes to describe test conditions.

 * Test Condition Node
     * Test Input.
 This node corresponds to classification in the classification tree method.
     * Node with folder icon, or Nodes that start with the '@' character are test condition node.
 * Value Node
     * Value in Test Condition Node.
 This node corresponds to class in the classification tree method.
-    * A child of the test condition node is the value node
+    * A child of the test condition node that don't have a suffix or folder icon is the value node

 Example:

 ![basic_rule](image/en/test_input.png)

-when fmpict retrieves the above figure, fmpit generates the following text file and input it to PICT.
+When fmpict retrieves the above figure, fmpict generates the following text file and input it to PICT.

 ```
 classification1:class1, class2, class3